rabinnh/conky-wksta/README.md

 # conky-wksta
-This is my own persoanl Conky config.
+This is my own personal Conky config.
 Most of it is copied from other contributors and I've simply heavily modified their scripts.
 If I missed any attributions, I sincerely apologize!

 ## Scripts
 ### cores.sh